Evaluate 8 W 4 When W 16

 Q: What happens if the given value is zero?

 A: Substitute zero for the variable just like any other value.
-This often simplifies the expression significantly.
-For instance, if the expression is 7z + 12 and z = 0, the result is 7(0) + 12 = 12.
+On top of that, this often simplifies the expression significantly.
+As an example, if the expression is 7z + 12 and z = 0, the result is 7(0) + 12 = 12.

 Q: What should I do if I encounter fractions or decimals?